Derekwang2002/Final_Project/README.md

     - muliselect: choose the genres of contents(default none, select all genres).

 - Main Body
-  From the top of the page, there are: title, author, a picture, a title wordcloud in the expander.
+  From the top of the page, there are: *title, author, a picture, a title wordcloud in the expander*.
   And next is our EDA ouput:
   1. **Overview**:
     - A dount pie chart of percentage of type info.
     - Raw dataframe.

   2. **Add date chart**
     - A stacked line chart(categoried in type) of number of added contents by months.
     - A heatmap of number of added contents by months in each year.

   3. **Freuency counts**
     - Top 10 frequent directors.